2023 Most Popular Architectural Engineering Associate Degree Schools in New York

 Of the 9 students majoring in AE tech at Finger Lakes Community College, 78% are male and 22% are female.

 Orange County Community College did quite well in this year’s ranking of the most popular places for architectural engineering technology students to get a associate degree.
 It came in at #7 on the list.
-Located in the small city of Middletown, SUNY Orange is a public college with a medium-sized student population.
+Located in the small city of Middletown, SUNY Orange is a public school with a medium-sized student population.

 About 38% of the students majoring in AE tech at the school are women while 63% are male.